otsukatsuka/LAB_WebPage/README.md

 ---
 # Motive
-There are a lot of LAB in University of Aizu and there has Web Page.
+There are a lot of LAB in University of Aizu and they has Web Pages.
 But these Web page are uncool.
 So I wil create Cool Web Page for My LAB.

 ---